sbillsborough/bionic-text-converter/README.md

 List of features ready and TODOs for future development

-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Base functionality is there with the correct division on the length of the words eg. words with odd or even length.

 To-do list:

-- Wow improvement to be done 1
-- Wow improvement to be done 2
+- Ignore special characters/punctuation when converting a word.
+- Add emboldening to single letter words.

 ## Status

-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration

-Add here credits.
-Project inspired by..., based on...
+I saw that bionic reading was going viral on social media and decided to take on the challenge of writing my own converter.

 ## Contact

-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by billsboroughscott@gmail.com - feel free to contact me!